riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ## Function Multi-version

 Function multi-versioning (FMV) allows selecting the appropriate function based on the runtime environment.
-The binary may contain multiple versions of the function, with the compiler generating all supported versions and selecting the appropriate one during the runtime.
+The binary may contain multiple versions of the function, with the compiler generating all supported versions and selecting the appropriate one at runtime.

 This feature is activated by the `target_version/target_clones` function attributes.